 Observe also that an increase in the social orientation of the large investor may increase its purely financial profit.
 There is an upward jump in profitability when θ increases from below to above the threshold c/e.
 If the raider is not sufficiently socially responsible, $\theta < c/e$, he votes for the nonresponsible strategy at date 2.
 This is rationally anticipated by investors at date 1.
 As a consequence, the price of shares at date 1 is not high enough to induce the raider to sell any of his shares: he keeps his entire holdings up to date 3 and has an expected wealth of $A\sigma^2$.
-If instead the raider is sufficiently socially responsible, $\theta \geq c/e$, he votes for the responsible strategy at date 2.
+If instead the raider is sufficiently socially responsible, $\theta \ge c/e$, he votes for the responsible strategy at date 2.
 Anticipating this, investors are ready to pay a high price to buy the shares at date 1.
 The raider then sells an amount $1 - \alpha^ = (\pi - \theta)e/2A\sigma^2$ at date 1 to benefit from this high price.
 In general, he cannot sell his entire holdings for two reasons.
-On the one hand, if he sells a lot of shares on the market, investors have to bear more risk and this reduces the price.
-On the other hand, if he sells too many shares, he is no more pivotal.
-The optimal financial performance of the large investor is increased by $(\pi - \theta)^2 e^2 / 4A\sigma^2$ when θ crosses threshold c/e.
-This is because the large investor is then able to modify the beliefs of atomistic responsible investors about corporate social responsibility.
+7 On the one hand, if he sells a lot of shares on the market,